-The Woolovers Group Modern Slavery Statement
+The Wourth Group Modern Slavery Statement

-The WoolOvers Group publishes its yearly Modern Slavery Statement in accordance with the Modern Slavery Act 2015, and in conjunction with the Home Office Statutory Guidance from 2019.
-We continue to work hard across our business to beat human trafficking and modern slavery and this statement covers our financial year ending 31st March 2023, capturing the progress we have made.
+The Wourth Group, formally the WoolOvers Group, publishes its yearly Modern Slavery Statement in accordance with the Modern Slavery Act 2015, and in conjunction with the Home Office Statutory Guidance from 2019.
+We continue to work hard across our business to beat human trafficking and modern slavery and this statement covers our financial year ending 30th March 2024, capturing the progress we have made.